-Trina Solar's H1 2023 Financial Report Shines With Us$7.13 Billion In Revenue
+Trina Solar's H1 2023 Financial Report Shines with US$7.13 Billion in Revenue

-Dubai, United Arab Emirates: Trina Solar Co., Ltd. (“Trina Solar” or“the company”), a global leader in smart solar energy solutions for a net-zero future, has revealed that its revenue for the first six months of 2023 totaled US$7.13 billion, while the company delivered more than 75GW of its 210mm modules in total by the end of June 2023.
+(MENAFN- Fekra Communications) Trina Solar Co., Ltd. (“Trina Solar” or “the company”), a global leader in smart solar energy solutions for a net-zero future, has revealed that its revenue for the first six months of 2023 totaled US$7.13 billion, while the company delivered more than 75GW of its 210mm modules in total by the end of June 2023.
 This is according to its latest financial report.

 Additionally, Trina Solar’s work with n-type TOPCon technology has contributed to overall success so far in 2023.
 By the end of this year, the company's n-type wafer capacity is forecast to reach 50GW, module capacity 95GW and cell production capacity 75GW, including 40GW of n-type cells, all of which are equipped with n-type i-TOPCon Advanced technology.